jagelves/Data/index.md

 ---
-title: Techniques in Data Analytics
+title: Data Repository
-description: Sample Work
+description: A collection of data to practice data analytics
 ---

 # Data 352